antlafarge/ALLoader/README.md

 ### FAQ
 Q. Some objects in the scene are not well placed?
-A. Add a reset XForm and export
+A. Add a reset XForm on these objects and export.

 _Thank you for your interest._